top of page

 MOA diagram.png

 The S-MGB platform delivers molecules that can kill bacteria, fungi, parasites, and viruses by binding to multiple sites on DNA and RNA , disrupting the fundamental cellular functions of these critical nucleic acids.
-Importantly, the multiple modes of action (MOAs) of S-MGBs not only enables rapid kill of pathogens, but also delays or prevents the development of antimicrobial resistance (AMR).
+Importantly, the multiple modes of action (MOAs) of S-MGBs not only enables rapid killing of pathogens, but also provides resilience to the development of antimicrobial resistance (AMR).

 shutterstock_1750365626.jpg